Specialist unfair dismissal lawyers with the skills to negotiate with employers.

 Generally, to claim unfair dismissal, you have to have worked for your employer for at least 2 years.
 There are limited exceptions to the qualifying length of service requirement, for example where the dismissal is for reasons connected to pregnancy, flexible working requests, health & safety, and whistle-blowing.

 Employers should treat employees fairly, justly, and reasonably when terminating employment.
-Thus, employees should be dismissed for a fair reason.
+Thus, employees must be dismissed for a fair reason.
 Employment law sets out fair reasons and these are usually based on the employee’s capability, conduct, redundancy or “some other substantial reason”.

 Dismissal for poor performance

-Redundancy dismissals can be unfair dismissals
+Redundancy dismissals can be unfair

 Appeal against unfair dismissal